Supplementary Health Benefits Authority

 11.1 Intellectual property

-Copyright in any material created by the funded recipient as the result of a contribution agreement related to the delivery of health programs and services in First Nation or Inuit communities will vest in the recipient.
-The minister shall be entitled to use, reproduce and translate any such copyright material for any government purpose and may share such materials with provincial or territorial governments for internal use only, subject to deletion of any personal or confidential information where required by law.
-The minister shall not otherwise distribute or disclose any material outside of the federal government unless authorized by law or the recipient.
+Copyright in any material created by the funded recipient as the result of a contribution agreement related to the delivery of health programs and services in First Nations or Inuit communities will vest in the recipient.
+The minister will be entitled to use, reproduce and translate any such copyright material for any government purpose and may share such materials with provincial or territorial governments for internal use only, subject to deletion of any personal or confidential information where required by law.
+The minister will not otherwise distribute or disclose any material outside of the federal government unless authorized by law or the recipient.

 Where a funded project or activity involves or additionally includes the creation of studies, research, reports, communications or other media relating to Indigenous health or the development of knowledge relating to Indigenous health, copyright will again vest in the recipient.
-The minister shall be entitled to use, reproduce and translate any such copyright material for any government purpose and may share such materials with provincial or territorial governments for internal use only, subject to deletion of any personal or confidential information where required by law.
-The minister shall also be entitled, by way of cost-free and royalty-free license, to distribute or disclose such materials outside of the federal government to any party if the materials are non-confidential information under the agreement and where the distribution is for non-commercial purposes only.
+The minister will be entitled to use, reproduce and translate any such copyright material for any government purpose and may share such materials with provincial or territorial governments for internal use only, subject to deletion of any personal or confidential information where required by law.
+The minister will also be entitled, by way of cost-free and royalty-free license, to distribute or disclose such materials outside of the federal government to any party if the materials are non-confidential information under the agreement and where the distribution is for non-commercial purposes only.
 For confidential studies or reports, external distribution should only be in accordance with the consent of those whose rights are affected or in accordance with law.

 11.2 Termination